nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 line (or through configuration file).
 In this case, the frontend protocol selection will be done via ALPN or NPN.

-With :option:`--frontend-no-tls` option, user can turn off SSL/TLS in frontend connection.
+To turn off encryption on frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.
 In this case, SPDY protocol is not available even if spdylay library is liked to nghttpx.
 HTTP/2 and HTTP/1 are available on the frontend, and an HTTP/1 connection can be upgraded to HTTP/2 using HTTP Upgrade.
 Starting HTTP/2 connection by sending HTTP/2 connection preface is also supported.

 By default, backend connections are not encrypted.
-To enable TLS encryption on backend connections, use :option:`--backend-tls` option.
+To enable TLS encryption on backend connections, use ``tls`` keyword in :option:`--backend` option.
 Using patterns and ``proto`` keyword in :option:`--backend` option, backend application protocol can be specified per host/request path pattern.
 It means that you can use both HTTP/2 and HTTP/1 in backend connections at the same time.
 Note that default backend protocol is HTTP/1.1.
 To use HTTP/2 in backend, you have to specify ``h2`` in ``proto`` keyword in :option:`--backend` explicitly.

 The backend is supposed to be Web server.
 For example, to make nghttpx listen to encrypted HTTP/2 requests at port 8443, and a